Detroit Pistons: 1986–1992: The Bad Boys

-The Pistons successfully defended their title in 1990, despite losing Rick Mahorn to the Minnesota Timberwolves in the expansion draft.
+The Pistons defended their title in 1990, despite losing Rick Mahorn to the Minnesota Timberwolves in the expansion draft.
 After winning 59 games and a third straight division title, the Pistons cruised through the first two rounds of the playoffs before playing a tough Eastern Conference Finals series against Michael Jordan, Scottie Pippen, and the Chicago Bulls.
 Facing each other for the third straight season, the Pistons and Bulls split the first six games before the Pistons finished the series with a decisive 93–74 victory in Game 7.
 Advancing to their third consecutive NBA Finals, the Pistons faced the Portland Trail Blazers.
-After splitting the first two games at The Palace, the Pistons went to Portland, where they had not won a game since 1974, to play Games 3, 4 and 5.
+After splitting the first two games at the Palace, the Pistons went to Portland, where they had not won a game since 1974, to play Games 3, 4 and 5.
 The Pistons won all three games in Portland, becoming the first NBA team to sweep the middle three games on the road.
 The decisive game came down to the final second.
 Trailing 90–83 with two minutes remaining, the Pistons rallied to tie the game, then took a 92–90 lead when Vinnie Johnson sank a 15-foot jumper with 00.7 seconds left in the game; this shot earned Johnson a new nickname in Detroit, "007", to go with his original, "The Microwave".
 Isiah Thomas was named NBA Finals MVP.